DIY A Fabulous Resin Cosmic Table

 (The models of the solar system after processing)Tools You Need

 - Watercolor Paint

 Moving the model to the next level, painting is an essential step to being full of creativity.
 Using spray to paint the surface quickly first, then holding an art paint brush to deal with the details and to outline the texture of the planets of the solar system, delicate rockets, satellites, etc. It should be noted that you must keep the area ventilated when painting to avoid harmful chemicals getting into your body.

 - Large Wood Tray

 - LED Strip Lights

 Light up the table to help set the atmosphere.
 Glued the LED strip lights to the side of the wood tray, and don’t forget the sun, as the only luminous body in the solar system, with an LED beam placed on its bottom.

-It’s turn to another important role in this project - Epoxy Resin.
+It’s turned to another important role in this project - Epoxy Resin.
 When poured out, it flows like liquid.
 Once dry, it’s as hard as rocks.
 That's its feature, but it should be used with its friend, Hardener.
 As long as mixing the epoxy resin and hardener in a 1:1 ratio, you could create a protective layer for your artwork.
-Then, to remove bubbles, trying a heat gun to slowly release them.
+Then, to remove bubbles, try a heat gun to slowly release them.

 But that isn't all.
 Still need more details.
 Made some beautiful nebulae to intersperse the cosmic by blending some dyes and pigments in the epoxy to achieve a multicoloured and sparkling effect.
 An air blow gun could make the nebula ripple gently and vividly.
-The fabulous resin art was almost done, the last step was pouring the mixed epoxy in crystal clear for sealing the top, and turn on the light to have a nice coffee in your exclusive cosmic.
+The fabulous resin art was almost done, the last step was pouring the mixed epoxy in crystal clear for sealing the top, and turning on the light to have a nice coffee in your exclusive cosmic.